-- (i) A student who has already twice registered for a particular module (question paper/practical work) and who still fails to comply with the pass requirements, will only be granted one further opportunity to re-register for the module on the basis of exceptional merit with the approval of the dean of the faculty in which the module is offered, on the recommendation of the academic head of department and/or the programme director, and with written notification to the Registrar, except in the case of a service module, where both the deans of the faculties involved will have to grant approval. - (ii) At the Qwaqwa Campus, the Campus Vice-Principal: Academic of the Qwaqwa Campus (in consultation with the academic head of department) grants approval, with written notification to the dean. - (iii) At the South Campus, students will have to obtain approval from the dean of the particular faculty in which the module is offered. - (i) With regard to the UPP and the admission programmes of the Qwaqwa Campus, a student must, in the relevant year, pass all the prescribed modules to be allowed to register at the University. - (ii) In cases of exceptional merit, decision-making ability regarding the merits of justified, written submissions resides, in respect of the UPP, in the director of the Centre for Teaching and Learning and in respect of the admission programmes of the Qwaqwa Campus, in the Campus Vice-Principal: Academic of the Qwaqwa Campus.
+the academic head of department) grants approval, with written notification to the Dean.

+- (iii) At the South Campus, students will have to obtain approval from the dean of the particular faculty in which the module is offered. - (b) (i) With regard to the UPP and the admission programmes of the Qwaqwa Campus, a student must pass all the prescribed modules to be allowed to register at the University. - (ii) In cases of exceptional merit, decision-making ability regarding the merits of justified, written submissions resides, in respect of the UPP, in the Director of the Centre for Teaching and Learning and in respect of the admission programmes of the Qwaqwa Campus, in the Campus Vice-Principal: Academic of the Qwaqwa Campus in consultation with the Dean and Registrar.
 In both instances, the Registrar has to be notified of such decisions.

-- (c) With the exception of the Faculty of Natural and Agricultural Sciences, a student who is registered for an extended programme must, to be admitted to modules of the second study year, comply with the following requirements: - (i) Have obtained at least 64 credits in the first study year, provided that - (aa) at least 32 of the 64 credits are mainstream-module credits; - (bb) in the case of students in the Faculty of Economic and Management Sciences, at least a further two development modules have to be passed, of which Mathematical Literacy has to be one.
+With the exception of the Faculty of Natural and Agricultural Sciences, a student who is registered for an extended programme must, to be admitted to modules of the second study year, comply with the following requirements:

+- (c) (i) Have obtained at least 64 credits in the first study year, provided that - (aa) at least 32 of the 64 credits are mainstream-module credits; - (bb) in the case of students in the Faculty of Economic and Management Sciences, at least a further two development modules have to be passed, of which Mathematical Literacy has to be one.
 If students in the Faculty of Economic and Management Sciences have obtained all the prescribed credits of the first study year but have failed the Mathematical Literacy development module, they will be admitted to the modules of the second study year and will have to repeat the failed Mathematical Literacy module. - (ii) Students who have obtained fewer than 64 credits and students who have obtained 64 credits or more, but who have not met the requirements in respect of mainstream modules and/or development modules, may repeat only the modules that have been failed. - (iii) To be able to continue with the third study year, a student must have passed all the modules in the first and second study years. - (iv) Students who, after three years of study, have not completed the first two study years, shall not be readmitted to the University. - (v) As regards the Faculty of Natural and Agricultural Sciences, the following apply: - (aa) All the modules as prescribed in the curricula for the first year of each of the three extended programmes - BSc four years, BAgric four years and BScAgric five years - must be passed.
 In the case of the BSc and the BScAgric extended programmes, students must obtain an average pass mark of 60% in the academic modules.
-In the case of the BAgric extended programme, a student must obtain an average of 55% in the academic modules. - (bb) Students who could not pass all their required first-year modules in three years (at least 128 credits for academic modules) and have not obtained at least 48 second-year credits will not be allowed to reregister with the Faculty of Natural and Agricultural Sciences.
+In the case of the BAgric extended programme, a student must obtain an average of 55% in the academic modules. - (bb) Students who could not pass all their required first-year modules in three years (at least 128 credits for academic modules) and have not obtained at least 48 second-year credits will not be allowed to re-register with the Faculty of Natural and Agricultural Sciences.